 Equally focusing on one aspect of diversity (e.g. gender) to the exclusion of others can cause more divisions and doesn’t acknowledge that we are all different in a multitude of ways.
 For example the mother with a physical disability, the millennial worker with dyslexia, a female person of colour.

-The reality is that what’s needed in most organisations is a “culture upgrade”.
+Many if not most organisations need a “culture upgrade”.
 Retain the values and behaviours that have enabled success so far, with some potentially difficult conversations to identify and call out where change is needed.
 That change will take concerted effort across the whole of the enterprise, and it will take time.

 Strategic diversity and inclusion isn’t just an issue for Human Resources

-Given that an organisation is wholly dependent upon its people to deliver its stated objectives, this is clearly a strategic issue – a strategic diversity and inclusion approach is needed.
-Yet all too often workplace inclusion and workforce diversity is seen as a group of projects in HR needed to address specific issues, with the expectation that good news stories will be created to be marketed externally.
+A strategic diversity and inclusion approach is needed.
+Given that an organisation is dependent upon its people to deliver its stated objectives, this is clearly a strategic issue.
+Workplace inclusion and workforce diversity is often seen as a project for HR to address.
+Often also with the expectation that good news stories will be created to be marketed externally.

 Leadership and engagement from the top is needed

-To enable real change, and the associated benefits, leaders from the very top of the company need to engage and lead.
-They can sponsor and activate a structured strategic approach so that all levels and departments within the organisation are engaged in the change programme.
-Here’s a summary of a strategic inclusion and diversity framework that connects local D&I programming with the organisation’s strategic goals – be that globally, or across divisions.
+To enable real change, and the associated benefits, leaders from the very top of the company need to engage.
+Leaders should sponsor and activate a structured strategic approach to engage all levels and departments in the change programme.
+Here’s a summary of a strategic inclusion and diversity framework that connects local D&I programming with the organisation’s strategic goals.
+Be that globally, or across divisions.

 Using the strategic diversity and inclusion framework